josborja7castillo/TFG-Final-Degree-Project/README.md

 ## Current state
 Lower two sections are functional, currently working to improve GUI smoothness.
-Looking to add CAN Bus software capability and porting GUI to Android.
+Expecting to add CAN Bus software capability and porting GUI to Android soon.

 ## MEL: Minimum Equipment List
 To further develop and improve this project, it is advisable to have at least, these items: